abdrahmansoltan/Learning-Notes/Node.js/2-Express.md

 - for that we specify a `public` folder which has the static files

+  - By using `express.static('public')`, we define that all the static assets will always automatically be served from a folder called **"public"**

   ```js
   // in main app --> use this middleware
   app.use(express.static(path.join(__dirname, 'public')));